All candidates listed below have been recommended by the National Education Association

 Mr. Rashid is an author, human rights activist, and attorney.
 As a first time Congressional candidate, he believes education is a human right and is committed to ensuring every child in Virginia – regardless of race, gender, or economic background – has a fair, safe, and promising path to success.

-Despite only being in Congress for two years, Congresswoman Luria has introduced a Teacher Loan Forgiveness Improvement Act (HR.6825) and secured more than $50 million in DOD aid to support public school districts with more than 20 percent military child enrollment (HR.2740).
+Despite being in Congress for only two years, Congresswoman Luria has introduced a Teacher Loan Forgiveness Improvement Act (HR.6825) and secured more than $50 million in DOD aid to support public school districts with more than 20 percent military child enrollment (HR.2740).

 Congressman Bobby Scott serves as the Chairman of the House Committee on Education and Labor, where he is working to expand access to quality education and workforce training.
 He recently introduced legislation to support students in response to Coronavirus (HR.6275), and the Rebuild America’s Schools Act (HR.
 865).